WildRams/getcontrol/docs/documentation/editor.rst

 Internal editor
 ###############

-The **Editor** is a simple text editor that allows you to open any file.
+The internal **Editor** is a simple text editor that allows you to open any file.
 It allows multiple files to be opened in one window.
 The files are open in separate tabs.
 It has the usual functionality of the text editor.
 For the PCR files, it offers additional tools and functions helpful in handling the structural refinements with **FullProf**.

+It can be opened from the :ref:`Main from<Main form>` using :ref:`menu or toolbar<Menu and Toolbar>` button.
+It will also open any time the files are edited.
+If no external editor is selected in :ref:`Pref->General<General setup>` setup, then the internal one is used.

 .. figure:: ./img/editor-empty.jpg
     :width: 80%